-Under the terms of QSR Transactions, ceded premiums, ceding commission and profit commission are settled net on a quarterly basis.
-The ceded premium due after deducting the related ceding commission and profit commission is reported within "Other liabilities" on the consolidated balance sheets.
+Under the terms of the QSR Transactions, ceded premiums, ceding commission and profit commission are settled net on a quarterly basis.
+The ceded premiums due after deducting the related ceding commission and profit commission is reported within "Other liabilities" on the consolidated balance sheets.

-The reinsurance recoverable on loss reserves related to our QSR Transactions was \$36.5 million as of June 30, 2018 and \$39.3 million as of December 31, 2017.
+The reinsurance recoverable on loss reserves related to our QSR Transactions was\$33.1 million as of September 30, 2018 and \$39.3 million as of December 31, 2017.
 The reinsurance recoverable balance is secured by funds on deposit from the reinsurers which are based on the funding requirements of PMIERs that address ceded risk.